Ankle Ligament and Cartilage Surgery in Singapore

 Ankle Ligament and Cartilage - OrthofootMD Singapore

-During this procedure, the surgeon will usually put you under general anaesthesia prior to the surgery.
-Following that, he will proceed to make a small incision through the skin and muscle of your ankle.
-The surgeon may either shorten your ligament, remove them and re-attach your ankle using stitches.
-In some cases, the repair may involve a replacement with a tissue graft taken from other ligaments around your foot area.
+During this procedure, the surgeon will usually put the patient under general anaesthesia prior to the surgery.
+Following that, they will proceed to make a small incision through the skin and muscle of your ankle.

 Dr Gowreeson Thevendran